History of sport in Australia: 1990s

-The major impact on Australian sport in the 1990s was the effect of media rights, and in particular pay television on sport funding.
-It also saw a draw down in funding from tobacco sponsorships.
+The major impact on Australian sports in the 1990s was the effect of media rights and in particular pay television on sports funding.
+It also saw a drawdown in funding from tobacco sponsorships.

 During the 1990s, soccer in Australia faced a challenge in attracting youth players because of the ethnic nature of the sport at the highest levels of national competition.
 The sport's governing body made an effort to make the game less ethnically oriented.
 At the same time, rival football codes were intentionally trying to bring in ethnic participants to expand their youth playing base.

-Doping became a concern during the 1980s and more active steps were taken to combat in Australia in the early 1990s.
-In 1990, the Australian Sports Drug Agency Act 1990 was passed and took control of doping test away from the Australian Sport Commission and put it into the hands of an independent doping control agency as of 17 February 1991.
+Doping became a concern during the 1980s and more active steps were taken to combat it in Australia in the early 1990s.
+In 1990, the Australian Sports Drug Agency Act 1990 was passed, which took control of the doping tests away from the Australian Sports Commission and put it into the hands of an independent doping control agency as of 17 February 1991.

-Rugby League in the 90s was dominated by structural problems resulting in the Super League war.
-Following the success of interstate expansion clubs and the financial struggles of Sydney clubs in the 80s, the Bradley Report in 1992 outlined a reduction of Sydney clubs and restructure of the game as a 14 club "Super League", similar to the reforms in AFL.
+Rugby league in the 90s was dominated by structural problems resulting in the Super League war.
+Following the success of interstate expansion clubs and the financial struggles of Sydney clubs in the 80s, the Bradley Report in 1992 outlined a reduction of Sydney clubs and restructure of the game as a 14-club "Super League", similar to the reforms in AFL.
 In 1995, the NSWRL was rebranded as the Australian Rugby League and expanded in North Queensland, South Queensland, Perth and Auckland, New Zealand.
-A media war between Channel 9 and News Limited over the Pay TV rights for the game exposed deep structural problems and resulted in two competitions – the ARL and break away Super League.
+A media war between Channel 9 and News Limited over the pay TV rights for the game exposed deep structural problems and resulted in two competitions – the ARL and breakaway Super League.
 The two entities formed the National Rugby League in 1998, with News Limited and the ARL sharing joint ownership.
-Due to funding pressures, the NRL cut a number of clubs from the competition and tried to address the underlying problems of the code.
+Due to funding pressures, the NRL cut several clubs from the competition and tried to address the underlying problems of the code.

 In 1995, rugby union became professional in Australia following an agreement between SANZAR countries and Rupert Murdoch regarding pay television rights for the game.
-Australia won two world cups in the 90s, the 1991 Rugby World Cup defeating England in the final, and the 1999 Rugby World Cup defeating France in the final.
+Australia won two world cups in the 90s, defeating England in the final of the 1991 Rugby World Cup, and defeating France in the final of the 1999 Rugby World Cup.

-In 1998, the National Basketball League announced that it was switched from winter to summer season for 1998–99 season.
+In 1998, the National Basketball League announced that it was switching from winter to summer season for the 1998–99 season.